 The call to mentoring has never been greater or more rewarding.

-Family, Youth and Reentry Mentoring
+Family, Veteran and Reentry Mentoring

 Today’s communities have many families and individuals that need and want a trained mentor to help them find a path to self-sufficiency.
 Our mentor training, coupled with your life experiences, can empower you, as a mentor, to help others improve their life skills and find better ways to support their families.
 Mentors join hands with an individual or family for one year, helping them make the very difficult transition to financial stability.
 Each mentor provides a broad range of support including budgeting, job preparation, decision making, emotional support, parenting advice and goal setting.
 This unique program makes a difference in people’s lives when they learn life skills from caring, committed volunteers.
 And the time commitment for the mentorship is just three to four hours a month at a time convenient to the mentors and mentees.
 Due to our success, the Mentoring program has been recognized for Best Practices by Urban Partnership Initiatives of the U.S. Department of Health and Human Services.
 The strength of the program is the three-way relationship among the client, the mentor(s), and the staff, all focused on helping the family become self-sufficient.